forestgrape/coronavirus/controlling.md

 > To keep in mind, high altitude and sports increase the aerosol transmission.

-* __cableways__: best unconfined=outdoors and if confined/indoor permanent open/removed windows.
+* __cableways__: best unconfined=outdoors and if confined=indoor permanent open/removed windows.
 * __tourism buildings__:
   Good [ventilation](#ventilation) is important.
   * __with jackets__: In building where jackets are worn (e.g. cableway buildings, some sport-shops, self service restaurant where guests sit outside), ventilation can be permanent: Doors and windows are open allowing some draught.
-Aerosol transmission efficiently reduced.
+Aerosol transmission is efficiently reduced.
   * __without jackets__: In buildings where jackets are not worn (e.g. restaurants, tourist information).
-Regular ventilation e.g. each hour/ ideally there is some ventilation system installed.
+Regular ventilation e.g. each hour.
+Ideally there is a ventilation system or at least an adequate air-cleaning system installed.
 * __queuing__:
-  * outdoors preferable
+  * Outdoors preferable
-  * indoor queuing ideally avoided or at least be very well ventilated.
+  * Indoor queuing ideally avoided and if then very well ventilated.
-  * ticketing system.
+  * Ticketing system.
 Tricky since needs to be working all the time.
 When everybody waits indoors when the weather is bad, the transmission risk high too.
   > Yesterday (29.11.)
 I was on a mountain in the pre-alps.
-Common protection concepts were in place: mask indoors (good: very well followed and mostly surgical masks), some (partly decorative) disinfectants and plexiglas, a 30% reduction in capacity, some ventilation in the cableways however not nearly as much as there could have been.
+Common protection concepts were in place: mask indoors (good: very well followed and mostly surgical masks), some (partly decorative) disinfectants and plexiglas, a 30% reduction in capacity, some ventilation in the cableways however not nearly as much ventilation as there could be.
 Concepts mostly worked until everybody - and there were many people since since only the mountains were out of fog - wanted to go down at the same time in the late afternoon: a large crowd lined up indoors and in the beginning with no appropriate ventilation, some even started feeling unwell.
 The situation improved when doors and windows were opened.
-Alternatives are to organize the queue to be outdoors or a ticketing system.
 * __gastronomy__: as described in the section [Gastronomy](#gastronomy).
 In ski resorts there are additional risk because of high altitude, guests from different regions and guests tend to go to many different gastronomy locations during a short time (often days).
   * __indoor gastronomy__: High risk.
 Guests from the same villages/hotels going only to a limited number of restaurants helps to prevents chains of (super)spreading and helps contact tracing.
     > Indoor gastronomy is the highest risk in my opinion.
-In cableway(-building) ventilation by draught can be used since people can wear warm jackets (sport shops will cheer) and wear clean masks with good filters but for indoor gastronomy masks, draught & jackets fit less.
+In cableway(-building) ventilation by draught can be used since people can wear warm jackets (sport shops will cheer) and wear clean masks with good filters.
+But for indoor gastronomy masks, draught & jackets fit less.
 Ideally some ventilation system is in place.
   * __outdoor gastronomy__: Low risk.
 Ideally masks are used when getting/bringing food/drinks or going to toilets.
   * __apres ski__:
     * __indoor__: very high risk often dense crowds and a lot of alcohol (see also indoor gastronomy)